eta-dev/eta-docs/docs/learn/plugins.md

 ---
 id: plugins
 title: Plugins
-description: Learn the basics of Eta plugins by creating a plugin that adds layout support to Eta
+description: Learn the basics of Eta plugins by creating a simple plugin
 ---

 Here you'll learn how to create a plugin for Eta by creating a plugin that enables layout support.

+_Note: this tutorial was created before Eta got [built-in layout support](./layouts).
+This plugin is no longer necessary if you want to use layouts, but we're leaving this tutorial up because it is a helpful example_

 :::tip